upendra80026/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-this is my first git repository
+This is my first repository
 <br>
 Author-Upendra kumar